 When will RdSAP stop being used?

 RdSAP will be phased out as HEM-based EPCs launch.
-The target is October 2026 for new HEM-based EPCs, running alongside the existing system until October 2029.
+The revised target is the second half of 2027 for new HEM-based EPCs, running alongside the existing system until at least October 2029.
 After that, all EPCs use HEM only.
 During the transition, assessors may need to be competent in both systems.

 Will assessors need to collect more data on site?